yell0wsuit/iWriter/README.md

 - De-bloated the tool.

 ## Known bugs
-- The export option is only for Chromium browsers.
-Mozilla Firefox does not support that option because it deprecated WebSQL in favor of IndexedDB.
+- The **Save** and **Save As** options are only available for Chromium browsers.
+Mozilla Firefox does not support them because it deprecated WebSQL in favor of IndexedDB.
 For Safari on iOS 13+, you need to disable **Disable Web SQL** in **Setting** > **Safari** > **Advanced** > **Experimental Features**.
-- Mozilla Firefox cannot run this tool because it stuck at *openDatabase is not defined* in the Console tab of the Developer Tool menu.